-North Carolina has a rich history that dates back to several Native American tribes, and it was one of the 13 original colonies in the U.S. There are numerous North Carolina historical sites that mark the heritage that makes this East Coast state so interesting.
+North Carolina has a rich history that dates back to several Native American tribes, and it was one of the 13 original colonies in the U.S. Numerous North Carolina historical sites mark the heritage that makes this East Coast state so interesting.
 With glamping accommodations like cabin rentals, North Carolina has some amazing options scattered throughout its wilderness areas, so you will have the opportunity to visit many of these sites while luxury camping in NC.

 Wright Brothers National Memorial

 While glamping on the North Carolina coast, the Wright Brothers National Memorial is definitely worth a visit as one of the best North Carolina historical sites.
 Marking the site where Orville and Wilbur Wright first took flight, this memorial has a visitor center and a memorial tower, and visitors can even follow the routes of the first four flights of the famous brothers.

 Consider spending your trip to the North Carolina coast in a unique roundhouse that has televisions, a full kitchen, and even an outdoor hot tub for watching the sunset.
 This delightful luxury cottage is another great option since it has numerous decks and a fantastic garden bathtub!

 Visit Biltmore Estate and go glamping near one of the top North Carolina historical sites in 2020